dwightjack/marco.solazzi.me/src/content/blog/not-everything-needs-a-component.md

 1. Use something as simple as [CSS Modules](https://github.com/css-modules/css-modules), which is well supported in all major bundlers and frontend frameworks.
 2. Use [cascade layers resets](https://knowler.dev/blog/so-you-want-to-encapsulate-your-styles#using-cascade-layers-to-isolate-our-styles) to prevent external stylesheets from modifying your styles (this is an interesting technique).
-3. Define a namespace like `.my-app-...` for your classes.
+3. Define a specific namespace like `.my-app-...` for your classes.

 Here is the result with CSS Modules: